MolSSI-Education/python_scripting_cms/_episodes/07-command_line.md

 ~~~
 {: .language-python}

 Our arguments are in the `args` variable.
-We can get the value of an argument by using `args.ARGUMENT_NAME`, so to get the xyz file the user puts in, we use `args.xyz_file`.
+We can get the value of an argument by using `args.argument_name`, so to get the xyz file the user puts in, we use `args.xyz_file`.
 Notice that what follows after the dot is the same thing we but in quotation marks when using `add_argument.`

 ~~~
 xyzfilename = args.xyz_file